Do The Move With A Quirky Jerk.

 Unfortunately all of my Cars record albums were ruined after I had mistakenly left them in the backseat of a car on a stifling hot summer day.
 When I returned later in the day the heat from the sun had warped every one of my Cars albums.
 They were all unplayable and I threw them all in the garbage.
 Although, I now wish I had kept the vintage album covers as a keepsake.

-In 2011 the four remaining band members did reunite for a new album Move Like This and an eleven date mini tour that included a stop at Toronto’s Sound Academy.
-It was a more intimate setting with a much smaller crowd as compared to when they were in their heyday thirty years earlier.
-I knew that show would be the last time I would be able to see the Cars live, so naturally I was there.
+It was a much more intimate setting with a much smaller crowd compared to when they were in their heyday thirty years earlier.
+I knew that show would definitely be the last time I would be able to see them play live, so naturally I was there.

 There would never again be another Cars album or reunion tour.